 19. Indiana Jones and the Last Crusade (1989)

-Long before ‘The Da Vinci Code’, the word Holy Grail meant a whole different thing.
+Long before ‘The Da Vinci Code,’ the word Holy Grail meant a whole different thing.
 When two of the greatest filmmakers of their times – George Lucas and Steven Spielberg team up with Harrison Ford and Sean Connery at the helm, the movie is seldom bound to fail.
-In this third instalment of the famed Indiana Jones franchise, Indiana Jones finds himself in pursuit of the Holy Grail while looking for his father Henry Jones who has gone missing.
+In this third installment of the famed Indiana Jones franchise, Indiana Jones finds himself in pursuit of the Holy Grail while looking for his father, Henry Jones, who has gone missing.
 With a layered storyline and one secret leading to another in every other frame, ‘Indiana Jones and the Last Crusade’ is a crusade like no other.

 Read More: Best Horror Movie Posters of All Time

 Another Spielberg’s venture in the list, ‘Catch Me If You Can’ is a mere feather on his already “feathery” cap.
 And what could be better than all the running and chasing and skedaddling between DiCaprio and Hanks?
 Revolving around a real-life trickster Frank Abagnale, who, in his teens, conned various organizations and the Government worth millions of dollars by playing an imposter only to serve as a consultant with the FBI later on, ‘Catch Me If You Can’ seems unbelievable on its outset but is true to the core.
 In what can be called a straight departure from Spielberg’s style of filmmaking, ‘Catch Me If You Can’ was a refreshing, colorful, jolly, and quirky venture with loads of humor and some power-packed performances, including and especially that of DiCaprio’s.

 Read More: Best Portuguese Movies of All Time